Eisenhower Park: Trails & Scenic Views in San Antonio

 • a small playground and climbing wall.

 • an observation tower atop the hill — accessible by taking the paved Cedar Flats Trail or the unpaved Hillview Natural Trail.
-Climbing the tower gives visitors 360-degree views — you can see downtown San Antonio as well as the surrounding landscapes.
+Climb the tower for 360-degree views, including downtown San Antonio.

 • picnic areas with tables and grills and a large pavilion by the parking lot.